Quasinormal modes in kink excitations and kink-antikink interactions: a toy model: Collision

 where $\phi_{\bar{K}}(x)$ is the antikink static solution and prime and dot denote derivatives with respect to the position and time, respectively.
 We vary the initial velocity of the kink and antikink $v_i$ and set the initial position at $X_0=10.0$.

-As there are three independent parameters, we choose the simplest way to create quasinormal modes, fixing $\gamma$ and $\Delta\gamma$ and varying $\epsilon$.
-We take a large enough $\Delta\gamma$ to guarantee the existence of quasinormal modes for $\epsilon\neq 0$.
+As there are three independent parameters, we choose the simplest way to create QNMs, fixing $\gamma$ and $\Delta\gamma$ and varying $\epsilon$.
+We take a large enough $\Delta\gamma$ to guarantee the existence of QNMs for $\epsilon\neq 0$.
 In the following, first we consider the collision for $\epsilon=0$ and show that it presents resonance windows that are well described by the resonant energy exchange mechanism of Campbell et al. \cite{campbell1983resonance}.
-Then, we consider the collision for $\epsilon\neq 0$, where normal modes become quasinormal modes.
+Then, we consider the collision for $\epsilon\neq 0$, where normal modes become QNMs.